sveinpg/build-your-own-react/README.md

 First of all, run `npm install`

 We have provided you with tests for each task.
-We urge you to use these and run them after each task to verify you implementation or to point you in the right direction.
+We urge you to use these and run them after each task to verify your implementation or to point you in the right direction.

 To run the tests for a specific task, you can simply specify the task (in this case task 1):